PhilipVigus/CV/README.md

 I am a driven, dedicated full-stack developer with a degree in Computer Science and a hunger to learn.
 I have spent much of my career working in education, initially as an ICT teacher, before moving into quality assurance where I worked with organisations across London to improve their courses.
 I am looking for a change of direction and am returning to my roots.

 I love the creative side of development and being able to see a website or app grow in front of me.
-I want a job that allows me to do that, and completed the Makers Academy bootcamp to prepare myself for a career as a software developer.
+I want a job that allows me to do that, and completed  Makers Academy to prepare myself for a career as a software developer.

 ## Projects